kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - That night, I become frightened again.
 - I'm convinced I'm going to be murdered.
 - Online stalker activity is relentless.
-- Do my fears come from online manipulation?
+- Do my exaggerated fears come from online manipulation or is the obvious lack of support from the police behind them?
 - I realize that my [letter of the day before to my parents](#writing-to-my-parents) probably didn't have enough sense of urgency.
 - I had been more concerned about their feelings over my own safety.
 - I decide to write again.